3r3bu5/IssueBus/README.md

 - [ ] UserView
 - [ ] CommentView
 ###### Authentication & Authorization , and access control
-- [ ] Allow only admins to register new users.
+- [x] Allow only admins to register new users.
-- [ ] Allow only admins to create/edit/delete projects.
+- [x] Allow only admins to create/edit/delete projects.
+- [x] Allow only comment author to edit/delete his comment.
-- [ ] Allow only admin to assign users to tickets.
+- [x] Allow only admin to assign users to tickets.
 ###### Global
 - [ ] CORS
 - [ ] Upload Users' photos to AWS instead of local storage.